hao-udoin/OptionPricingOOP/Final Report.md

 ## Project Overview

 This project focuses on implementing option pricing models for European-style and American-style call and put options.
-Using object-oriented programming principles, the project builds a modular framework to calculate option prices via two primary methods:
+Using object-oriented programming principles, the project builds a modular framework to calculate option prices via three primary methods:

 * Black-Scholes Formula: An analytical method for option pricing.
 * Binomial Tree Method: A numerical method that approximates option prices through iterative calculations.
+* Trinomial Tree Method: An extension of the binomial tree method accounting for the scenario that the price remains unchanged in dt.

 The implementation includes a base class (`OptionBase`) and a derived class (`EuropeanOption`,`AmericanOption`) that extends functionality for options.
 The project highlights the accuracy of results, numerical stability, and the flexibility to extend the framework for other option types.